top of page

 Aaron Doll

 A guided, support-style workshop to wrestle with big questions: finances, mission, education, expectations.
-We will explore practical, faithful approaches to small-church ministry, including an alternative church life structure that has been experimented with in congregations of Genesee Valley Presbytery.
+We will explore practical, faithful approaches to small-church ministry, including an alternative church life structure that has been tried by congregations of Genesee Valley Presbytery.

 CEU, PAM Cert I.1